AllYarnsAreBeautiful/ayab-manual/docs/API.md

 either 15 bytes (KH-270) or 25 bytes (all other machines) of needle data encoded in little-endian format, and a CRC8 checksum.
 The least significant bit of the flag byte indicates whether the requested line is the last line of the pattern.

+## Test sequence

+Having received the IndState message, the host may also send a two-byte test request message consisting of a token (reqTest = 0x04) followed by the machine type.

+The device confirms receipt of the start request by responding with a two-byte message consisting of a token (cnfTest = 0xC4) followed by a parameter value.
+A parameter value of 0x01 indicates that the device is ready to start the testing operation.
+Other parameter values indicate that the device is not ready.

+When the device has received confirmation it responds with a two-byte message consisting of a token (reqStream = 0x05) followed by a parameter byte.
+A parameter value of 0x01 indicates readiness to receive text from the device over the serial link.
+The device will continue to send test results until the host terminates the serial connection.